aau-claaudia/hpc/docs/service-windows.md

 To submit a job that runs for 1 day and 8 hours, you can simply add `--time=1-08:00:00` to your Slurm command.

 Additionally you can read about our recommendations for using [checkpointing](ai-lab/additional-guides/requeuing-and-checkpointing/) to work with time limits.

+!!! info "Service window canceled on AI-LAB - 13 May"
+    As you may be aware, we recently experienced an incident on AI-LAB involving Nvidia drivers, which were unintentionally updated as part of an unattended security update.
+As part of the resolution process, we have successfully upgraded the remaining components of the Nvidia software stack to their latest versions, eliminating any version mismatches.
+The system is now fully operational, and all services are functioning as expected.
+As a result, the planned service window on 13 May has been canceled for AI-LAB.

 ## AI-LAB
 In the days leading up to the service window, a time limit will be imposed, which will prevent you from launching jobs with end dates that surpass the date of the service window.